hainenber/hetman/README.md

 * Correctly follow post-renaming both old and new files, similar to `logrotate`'s `create` directive.
 * Correctly follow file when rotated by truncating old files, similar to `logrotate`'s `copytruncate` directive.
 * Reset read position of a tailed file during truncation.
+* Gracefully reload configurations changes when sending SIGHUP to running agent

 ## Roadmap
 - [ ] Allow configuration with VRL.